What is a physical theory? Philosophers do have an answer by distinguishing two forms of empirical adequacy: Introduction

-Given the above two questions and the respective constraints, the \emph{purpose of this contribution} is to argue that Maudlin’s canonical definition of a physical theory already presupposes some commitments shared by a canonical definition of scientific realism (to be elaborated in this work on the basis of standard literature).
-In order to identify those commitments two different notions of empirical adequacy shall be distinguished:
+Given the above two questions and the respective constraints, the \emph{purpose of this contribution} is to defend a generalised version of Maudlin’s canonical definition of a physical theory from the perspective of the new philosophical approach ---as opposed to his philosophically-disinterested foundational approach.
+As required by a functional characterisation of physical theories, I shall restrict the metaphilosophical analysis to a transparent and clear philosophical position associated with scientific realism.
+Consequently, I shall argue that Maudlin's definition already presupposes some commitments shared with this philosophical thesis, the identification of which shall be achieved by distinguishing two different notions of empirical adequacy:

 \begin{itemize} \item[(I)] A factive notion of empirical adequacy (hereinafter, FEA).\\ \item[(II)] A non-factive notion of empirical adequacy (hereinafter, NFEA). \end{itemize}